 You may know that at some churches the celebration of the Lord's Table is limited to members of that specific denomination or even that specific congregation.
 This is usually as a way of respecting the communion and not making it open for persons not serious about faith in God to use frivolously.
 In the Presbyterian Church (U.S.A.), however, we believe

-The invitation to the Lord's Supper is extended to all who have been baptized, remembering that access to the Table is not a right conferred upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
+[A]ccess to the Table is not a right conferred upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
 In preparing to receive Christ in this Sacrament, the believer is to confess sin and brokenness, to seek reconciliation with God and neighbor, and to trust in Jesus Christ for cleansing and renewal.
 Even one who doubts or whose trust is wavering may come to the Table in order to be assured of God's love and grace in Christ Jesus.

-Directory for Worship, Book of Order , W-2.4011a
+Directory for Worship, Book of Order, W-2.4011a

 Around the Table of the Lord, God's people are in communion with Christ and with all who belong to Christ.
 Reconciliation with Christ compels reconciliation with one another.
-All the baptized faithful are to be welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice.
+All the faithful are to be welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice.
 Coming to the Lord's Table the faithful are actively to seek reconciliation in every instance of conflict or division between them and their neighbors.

-Directory for Worship, Book of Order , W-2.4006
+Directory for Worship, Book of Order, W-2.4006

-We particularly invite parents to bring baptized children to the table so that from their earliest memories children will know they were included in the celebration of God's love for the world.
+We particularly invite parents to bring children to the table so that from their earliest memories children will know they were included in the celebration of God's love for the world.
 The Lord's Supper should never be about our worthiness to eat a meal prepared by God but about our receiving a gift of God even when we did not understand, or deserve it.
 In communion we remember that Jesus fellowshipped with sinners like us; we remember that he died for sinners like us; and we remember that has prepared a place for sinners like us.
 The Lord's Table rightly understood makes us feel humble, grateful, glad, and filled with power to be what we should be.